fmstacco/its4kids/README.md

 Feedback messages (flash messages) has been implementes to this website.

-Please click on the link below to see examples of **Feedback messages **:
+Please click on the links below to see examples of **Feedback messages **:

 <details><summary><b>Feedback messages</b></summary><br>